 It just so happens that I also wrote an article on this exact subject!
 You are a growing, changing young person, and you are experimenting with lots of things, including your own sexuality.
-There is literally nothing you can do that will lock you into a label forever, my BBs.
+There is literally nothing you can do that will lock you into a label forever.

-Lola: This is not to say that there won’t be any rapids in the river.
-Claiming your identity can be a scary process because then it’s “real,” and what if it’s bad?
+Lola: Which is not to say that there won’t be any rapids in the river.
+Claiming your identity can be a scary process because then it’s “real,” and what if you change your mind?

-Krista: When I first suspected I *might* be bisexual, or even (gasp!) a lesbian, at age 18, I was terrified, because I had this vague idea that being a lesbian was really bad.
-I’d lay in bed and and whisper “lesbian” like, 10,000 times in the dark, or repeat it alone in my car.
+Krista: When I first suspected I might be bisexual, or even (gasp!) a lesbian, I was 18, and I was terrified.
+I had this vague idea that being a lesbian was “bad,” possibly a gift from my conservative religious upbringing.
+I’d lie in bed and and whisper “lesbian” like 10,000 times in the dark, or repeat it alone in my car.
 I was trying to get used to the word, and the idea that that word could be me.
 “I’m bi,” I practiced saying to no one.
 “I’m a lesbian.”
 What did it mean?
-Could I be me and belong to a huge-ass, scary-seeming label like that?
-(I could, and am.)
+Could I be me while belonging to a huge, scary-seeming label like that?
+(I could, and I do.)

-- age 13: making out with a girl whose house I was sleeping over
+Age 13: Made out with a girl whose house I was sleeping over.

-- age 14: a classmate accusing me of being a “lesbo slut with scary friends” on AIM
+Fourteen: A classmate accused me of being a “lesbo slut with scary friends” on AIM.

-- age 23: developing the distinct and unceasing urge to go down on a girl until I glowed in the dark
+Twenty-three: Developed the distinct and unceasing urge to go down on a girl until I glowed in the dark.

 What did make me queer was the moment that I decided I was.
 You also have this cool power to self-identify however you like, and as many times as you like—your answer might change over time, and that’s fine!
 Like the poet Andrea Gibson says (and Angel Haze, quoting her, sings):